pona-la/lipu-sona/pages/en/sitelen_pona.md

 ### sitelen pona in Unicode

-At this moment, toki pona has not been recognized by Unicode officially.
+At this moment, toki pona has not been recognized by Unicode officially (though efforts to make this happen are in progress).
 Most fonts designed for sitelen pona use ligatures in order to convert Latin-based toki pona text into sitelen pona.
 However, the toki pona community submitted a proposal to encode sitelen pona to the